AC Size Calculator

 Quick AC Size Reference Table

 Standard estimates for moderate climate, 8 ft ceilings, average insulation.
-Adjust up 15–25% for hot climates or unusual conditions.
+Adjust up 25–30% for hot climates and 10–15% for unusual conditions.

 Home Size (sq ft)Cooling BTU/hrTonnageTypical Use